about talia.

 • Motivational Interviewing

-• Navigating Difficulty Client Relationships
+• Navigating Difficult Client Relationships

 • Providing Support Remotely